-Still June 29, Thursday, Fort Edward – (Part 2)
+Still June 29, Thursday, Fort Edward, NY

-These locks along the Champlain Canal also have park areas on top, and sometimes boaters tie up before or after the locks and enjoy the parks.
+The locks along the Champlain Canal also have park areas on top, and sometimes boaters tie up before or after the locks and enjoy the parks.

 After about 7 hours, and 6 locks, and 42 miles from where we started, we entered the channel to Fort Edward waterfront park, a grassy area with a cement wall with cleats and ladders, free electric (!) and bathrooms.
 There’s a small town with a couple of restaurants, but since it’s a little rainy we may just stay on board.
 An official canal representative did come by to greet us – impressive – even in the rain.